Los Angeles Raiders: 1986–1989: Struggles, beginning of the end

 The Raiders' fortunes declined after the loss to the Patriots in the 1985 playoffs.
 From 1986 through 1989, they finished no better than 8–8 and posted consecutive losing seasons for the first time since 1961–62.
 Also, 1986 saw Al Davis get into a widely publicized argument with running back Marcus Allen, whom he accused of faking injuries.
 The feud continued into 1987, with Davis retaliating by signing Bo Jackson to take Allen's place.
 However, Jackson was also a left fielder for Major League Baseball's Kansas City Royals, and could not play full-time until the baseball season ended in October.
 Even worse, another strike cost the NFL one game and prompted them to use substitute players.
-The Raiders fill-ins achieved a 1–2 record before the regular team returned.
+The Raiders fill-ins achieved a 1–2 record before the regular roster returned.
 After a weak 5–10 finish, head coach Tom Flores moved to the front office and was replaced by Denver Broncos offensive coordinator Mike Shanahan.
-Shanahan led the team to a 7–9 mark in 1988, and Allen and Jackson continued to trade places as the starting running back.
+Shanahan coached the team to a 7–9 mark in 1988, and Allen and Jackson continued to trade places as the starting running back.
 Low game attendance and fan apathy were evident by this point, and in the summer of 1989, rumors of a Raiders return to Oakland intensified when a preseason game against the Houston Oilers was scheduled at Oakland Coliseum.

 As early as 1986, Davis began to seek a new, more modern stadium away from the Los Angeles Memorial Coliseum and the dangerous neighborhood that surrounded it at the time (which caused the NFL to schedule the Raiders' Monday Night Football appearances as away games).
 In addition to the team having to share the venue with the USC Trojans, the Coliseum was aging and still lacked the luxury suites and other amenities that Davis was promised when he moved the Raiders to Los Angeles.
 Finally, the Coliseum had 100,000 seats and was rarely able to fill all of them, and so most Raiders home games were blacked out on television.
-In August 1987, it was announced that the city of Irwindale paid Davis $10 million as a good-faith deposit for a prospective stadium site.
-When the bid failed, Davis kept the non-refundable deposit.
+In August 1987, it was announced that the city of Irwindale, California paid Davis $10 million as a good-faith deposit for a prospective stadium site, though Davis later kept the deposit despite the bid being abandoned by the team.
 During this time Davis also almost moved the team to Sacramento in a deal that would have included Davis becoming the managing partner of the Sacramento Kings.

 1989–1994: Final years

 Negotiations with Oakland

 Negotiations between Davis and Oakland commenced in January 1989, and on March 11, 1990, Davis announced his intention to bring the Raiders back to Oakland.
-By September 1990, however, numerous delays had prevented the completion on September 11, Davis announced a new deal to stay in Los Angeles, leading many fans in Oakland to burn Raiders paraphernalia in disgust.
+By September 1990, however, numerous delays had prevented the completion.
+On September 11, Davis announced a new deal to stay in Los Angeles, leading many fans in Oakland to burn Raiders paraphernalia in disgust.